 - Quick and easy: Made in a blender, the pancake batter can be whipped together in a flash and only requires a few minutes of cooking time.

-- Healthy: These pancakes are naturally sweetened, in addition to being rich in fibre and antioxidants.
+- Healthy: These delicious protein pancakes are naturally sweetened, in addition to being rich in fiber and antioxidants.
 A great way to sneak in some extra nutrients and get your chocolate fix too!

 - Oats: To make these pancakes flourless, we use oats instead of flour.
 Use quick oats or rolled oats, but avoid using steel cut oats as they will be too tough and gritty when blended.

-- Chia seeds: For an extra boost of fibre, protein, and healthy fats.
-They also help to thicken up the batter for thicker and fluffier pancakes.
+- Chia seeds: For an extra boost of fiber, protein, and healthy fats.
+They also help to thicken up the batter for more thick and fluffy pancakes.
 Use black or white chia seeds.

-- Banana: Use an overripe banana for this recipe.
+- Banana: Use a very ripe banana for this recipe.
 They are naturally sweeter and lend a better texture.

 - Seasoning: Vanilla extract and salt provide some extra flavour to these pancakes.

-- Protein powder: You can make these with either whey or plant-based chocolate or vanilla protein powder.
+- Protein powder: You can make these with either whey protein powder or a plant-based chocolate or vanilla protein powder.

 - Cocoa powder: Mixed in with the other batter ingredients for a rich chocolatey taste.
 Use unsweetened cocoa or cacao powder.